 The business must do business in the United States or its possessions.
 Ownership must be comprised of 51% U.S. citizens or registered aliens with green card.

 For funding projects that include real estate, the business must intend to occupy at least 51% of the ‘Rentable Property’ for existing structures or at least 60% of the ‘Rentable Property’ initially (and 80% over time) for new construction projects.
-“Rentable Property” is the total square footage of all buildings or facilities used for business operations, which may include exterior space (except parking areas) that is actively used in Borrower’s business operations.
+“Rentable Property” is the total square footage of all buildings or facilities used for business operations, which may include exterior space (except parking areas) that is actively used in the Borrower’s business operations.

 The small business must meet the job creation/retention requirement or qualify for a waiver.
 The general requirement is one job per $75,000 in SBA funding for typical 504 loans, or one job per $120,000 for small manufacturers.
 If a business does not meet the job creation/retention goals of the SBA, they may qualify for the program under one of the other goals of the program.